 Shingardar is a village between Galgay and Barikot in the southern part of Swat region in Pakistan’s Khyber Pakhtunkhwa Province.
-Shingardar is the site of the Shingardar Stupa, the largest Buddhist stupa of the Indian subcontinent.
+Shingardar is the site of the Shingardar Stupa, the largest Buddhist stupa of the Subcontinent.

 Shingardar Stupa in Barikot Swat

-The Shingardar stupa is located about 3km northeast of the town of Barikot, on the left side of the road from Mingora to Mardan.
-The stupa stands at the mouth of a small glen that descends from an empty spot above the valley plain.
+The Shingardar stupa is situated approximately 3 kilometers northeast of the town of Barikot, on the left side of the road connecting Mingora to Mardan.
+The Shingardar stupa is positioned at the entrance of a narrow valley that descends from an elevated area above the valley plain.

-The Shingardar stupa in barikot swat was identified by Colonel Deane and S.A.
-Stein with a famous stupa built by King Uttarasena at the site where the white elephant holding the Kings section of Buddha relics stood.
+The Shingardar stupa in Barikot was identified by Colonel Deane and S.A.
+Stein.
+A per legend, this famous stupa built by King Uttarasena at the site where the white elephant holding the King’s section of Buddha relics stood.
 When he got to the place, the elephant suddenly fell down and died and turned into a stone.
 Next to the rock the King then erected the stupa.